Computer Vision Self-supervised Learning Methods on Time Series: Statements and Declarations

 \section{Statements and Declarations}

-\paragraph{Funding} This research is funded by the Norwegian Research Council for funding the Machine Learning for Irregular Time Series (ML4ITS) project (312062). \paragraph{Conflicts of interest/Competing interests} Not applicable. \paragraph{Ethics approval} Not applicable. \paragraph{Consent to participate} Not applicable. \paragraph{Consent for publication} Not applicable. \paragraph{Availability of data and materials} The used datasets are popular open-source bench mark datasets and the used deep learning library is an open-source Python deep learning library named PyTorch. \paragraph{Code availability} The source code is available on our GitHub repository.
+\paragraph{Funding} This research is funded by the Norwegian Research Council for funding the Machine Learning for Irregular Time Series (ML4ITS) project (312062). \paragraph{Conflicts of interest/Competing interests} Not applicable. \paragraph{Ethics approval} Not applicable. \paragraph{Consent to participate} Not applicable. \paragraph{Consent for publication} Not applicable. \paragraph{Availability of data and materials} The used datasets are popular open-source bench mark datasets and the used deep learning library is an open-source Python deep learning library named PyTorch.

 \paragraph{Authors’ Contributions}

 \begin{enumerate} \item Daesoo Lee: Proposed a first draft of the proposed method and improved the proposal and implemented the proposal with his supervisor, Prof. Erlend Aune.
 And Daesoo worked on the paper with Prof. Aune. \item Erlend Aune: Improved the initial proposal and implemented the proposal and wrote the paper with Daesoo. \end{enumerate}